- Key Facts

 - As scholar Robert Rector of the DeVos Center for Religion and Civil Society writes, “(There are) claims that the U.S has a far higher poverty rate than other developed nations have.
 These claims are based on a ‘relative poverty’ standard, in which being ‘poor’ is defined as having an income below 50 percent of the national median.
 Since the median income in the United States is substantially higher than the median income in most European countries, these comparisons establish a higher hurdle for escaping from ‘poverty’ in the U.S. than is found elsewhere.
 Measuring the poverty-fighting success of the United States versus Europe according to this uneven standard is like having a race in which the European sprinters run 100 meters and the American runner runs 125 meters.
 The Europeans reach the finish line first and are declared faster.
 Using such non-uniform standards to compare countries is obviously misleading.”

 - The food-stamp program has grown substantially over the last decade.
 In 2008, enrollment was below 30 million, and the program cost $40 billion.
 By 2013, enrollment rose to 47.6 million — with food stamps costing $80 billion.
 Food stamp enrollment has dipped slightly in the last few years, with enrollment at nearly 43 million in January 2017.
+As of April 2018, food stamp enrollment had dipped slightly, to just over 42 million recipients.

 Additional Reading on anti-poverty and social welfare spending